monelle/monelle/README.md

 ## Hello!
 I'm Monelle Trachez and I'm a Junior Developer in Perth, Western Australia

 Having completed the 🟣SheCodes Plus program🟠, I am excited to continue learning and contributing to team projects.
-While keen on all areas of coding, my background in graphic design drives me towardsFrontend development, UX planning and accessibility.
+While keen on all areas of coding, my background in graphic design drives me towards Frontend development, UX planning and accessibility.

 This is a great time to be entering the tech industry, and I look forward to grow, progress and give back to the community ✨.